 The automatic movement is also viewable through a display back.
 The movement supplies power for about 36 hours.

-If you’re looking to stand out a bit, this watch definitely offers something unique.
-Priced at $279 USD, you’re looking at a watch that’s about $100 more than other more typical watches using this same movement.
+If you’re looking to stand out a bit, the Jord watch line definitely offers something unique.
+Priced at $279 USD, you’re looking at a watch that’s within the average of other wooden watches in the market.

 The case width is 37mm, and the band thickness is about 22mm.
 I think it’s a pretty good size for a ladies wrist, with that slight chunky look you would expect from a wooden watch.